 More Hari Raya Recipes (Eid Recipes)

 ♥ Do you like this recipe?
-Please give it a 5-star rating below!
+Please leave me a comment, along with a 5-star rating below!
 And when you make it, share it on any social medium and tag me @azlinbloor.
-Terima kasih! ♥
+Terima kasih! ♥Print

 How to cook Lemang without bamboo!
 Lemang is glutinous rice traditionally cooked in banana leaf lined bamboo poles.
 Let’s do it tanpa buloh (without bamboo), shall we?